Urigo/angular-meteor/README.md

 A preliminary version of the package roadmap might look like this:

-- 0.4v Remove direct referencing of the declaration files and further TypeScript improvements
+- 0.4v Remove direct referencing of the declaration files and further TypeScript improvements;
-- 0.4.5v Update Babel support (including a Babel demo)
+- 0.4.5v Update Babel support (including a Babel demo);
-- 0.5v Blaze templates->Angular 2 components transition path
+- 0.5v Blaze templates->Angular 2 components transition path;
-- 0.6v With upcoming Meteor 1.3, make direct use of the Angular 2 NPM deprecating Angular 2 package
+- 0.6v With upcoming Meteor 1.3, make direct use of the Angular 2 NPM, deprecate Angular 2 package and replace SystemJS with CommmonJS;
-- 0.7v Meteor-aware routing (e.g. Fast-Render support)
+- 0.7v Meteor-aware routing (e.g. FastRender support);
-- 0.8v GraphQL support
+- 0.8v GraphQL support;
-- 0.9v Implement various auxiliary but potentially useful in Meteor features, for example, [template transforms for Minimongo queries] (https://github.com/Urigo/angular2-meteor/issues/21), custom template exceptions handling (similar to the Blaze's one), support of the reactive variables in the templates etc
+- 0.9v Implement various auxiliary but potentially useful in Meteor features, for example, [template transforms for Minimongo queries] (https://github.com/Urigo/angular2-meteor/issues/21), custom template exceptions handling (similar to the Blaze's one), support of the reactive variables in the templates etc;
-- 1.0v Increase test coverage, fixes of the important issues on the way to the first release
+- 1.0v Increase test coverage, fixes of the important issues on the way to the first release.

 It's subject to change, since we are still figuring out best patterns and features of the integration that might become popular in the future.